Airship Glossary

 Preview and Test Groups

 A preview group is an audience group used for previewing personalized content in the dashboard.
 Wherever a personalization preview is available, you can select a preview group, and its group members’ attributes will appear for any Handlebars references to attributes.
-You can enable any preview group as a test group so you can send test messages to its group members.
+You can enable any preview group as a test group to send test messages to its members.
 These messages appear as tests in Messages Overview.

 See Preview and test groups.